onurozer/onurozer.me/src/projects.md

 title: Projects
 ---

-Here are some the projects I've recently shipped.
+Here are some of the active projects I've worked on recently.

 <% unless site.data.projects.empty? %>
 <%= render "projects" %>